 where $\Gamma^R_{h^3}$ is the one-loop renormalized operator, $\Gamma^{\textrm{1-loop}}_{h^3}$ represents the contribution from the Feynman diagrams in Figure \ref{fig:trilinear}, and $\delta\Gamma_{h^3}$ accounts for the counterterm contributions.
 The explicit form of the one-loop terms can be found in Appendix \ref{app:b}.

 The magnitude of the one-loop corrections is illustrated through the ratio:

 Numerical analysis reveals that, for our benchmark point, the renormalized effective coupling takes the value:

 This result indicates that radiative corrections shift the effective trilinear self-coupling away from the standard tree-level prediction; however, the deviation remains within the experimentally allowed range and does not lead to significant discrepancies.
-Figure \ref{fig:trilineargraphs}(a) shows the evolution of this correction across different energy scales for our benchmark point, demonstrating that it remains stable and within the experimentally allowed range.
-Additionally, Figure \ref{fig:trilineargraphs}(b) illustrates that, by varying the masses of the exotic scalars between $500~\text{GeV}$ and $5~\text{TeV}$ while keeping the energy scale at the $Z$ boson mass, there are values for the one-loop corrections that remain consistent with experimental constraints.
+Figure \ref{fig:trilineargraphs}(a) illustrates that, by varying the masses of the exotic scalars between $500~\text{GeV}$ and $10~\text{TeV}$ while keeping the energy scale at the $Z$ boson mass, there are values for the one-loop corrections that remain consistent with experimental constraints.

 Alternatively, we can analyze the deviation in the squared amplitude respect to the SM contribution by defining

 where $\Gamma^{SM}_{h^3}$ is the leading contribution of the SM to the effective coupling which will be considered only the correction due to the top quark \cite{Kanemura:2004mg,Kanemura:2002vm}